We've answered some common questions Admins and users may have when using Authy for Two-Step Login Verification (TSLV).

 Do users have to install the Authy App?

-The Basic Two-Factor Authentication (Two-Step Login Verification) included in Team, or Business plans only allows using Authy Mobile App for authentication.
+The Basic Two-Factor Authentication (Two-Step Login Verification) included in Business, Enterprise Lite and Enterprise plans only allows using Authy Mobile App for authentication.
 It does not allow SMS- or voice-call-based methods (available on the Enterprise plan).

 Simultaneously, even when SMS- or voice call-based second-step login verification methods are available, we still recommend installing and registering the Authy App as it is the easiest and most secure solution.